2015 Colchester Borough Council election

 The 2015 Colchester Borough Council election took place on 7 May 2015 to elect one third of the members of Colchester Borough Council in England.
 This was the same day as other local elections and as the General Election.
 Colchester Borough Council is made up of 60 councillors: 20 councillors were up for election.

 Prior to the elections, Liberal Democrat councillor for New Town ward, Theresa Higgins, was appointed Mayor of Colchester for a term of one-year.

-Composition of council seats before election
+Summary

+The Liberal Democrats, Conservatives, Labour Party and Green Party all stood a full slate of 20 candidates.
+UKIP stood 15 candidates and 3 independents (including a candidate with the description 'Patriotic Socialist Party') stood for election.

+Council composition

 Prior to the election the composition of the council was: